Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Because it has so many brands under one corporate parent, General Motors is the classic example of a company that found efficiencies by issuing virtual carbon copies of its cars across numerous brands.
 But in today's world of customization and target marketing, the company is tailoring its vehicles to appeal to different customers.

-By working together to establish an energy supply infrastructure, manufacturers might then concentrate their efforts on styling, without having to worry that their machines will not be able to share in the new green revolution on terms that are fair.
+By working together to establish an energy supply infrastructure, manufacturers might then concentrate their efforts on styling and performance, without having to worry that their machines will not be able to share in the new green revolution on terms that are fair.

 We'd also like to see customers reaping the benefits of clean motoring, economically, without having to limit themselves to fast charge, that tends to shorten the life of batteries and places extra loads on the National Grid of their country.